The Hebrew for 'week' and 'weeks' is translated from Strongs reference 7620.

 b) 'the number seven'

-Scripture presents only two examples of such series of seven;
+Scripture presents only two examples of such arrangements;

 a) the period of seven weeks leading up to the